open-telemetry/semantic-conventions/docs/database/database-metrics.md

 **[2]:** If readily available.
 Otherwise, if the instrumentation library parses `db.query.text` to capture `db.collection.name`, then it SHOULD be the first collection name found in the query.

-**[3]:** If a database system has multiple namespace components, they should be concatenated (potentially using database system specific conventions) from most general to most specific namespace component, and more specific namespaces should not be captured without the more general namespaces, to ensure that "startswith" queries for the more general namespaces will be valid.
+**[3]:** If a database system has multiple namespace components, they SHOULD be concatenated (potentially using database system specific conventions) from most general to most specific namespace component, and more specific namespaces SHOULD NOT be captured without the more general namespaces, to ensure that "startswith" queries for the more general namespaces will be valid.
 Semantic conventions for individual database systems SHOULD document what `db.namespace` means in the context of that system.

 **[4]:** If readily available.
 Otherwise, if the instrumentation library parses `db.query.text` to capture `db.operation.name`, then it SHOULD be the first operation name found in the query.